International Travel Field Guide

 TRAVEL NOTIFICATION AND OR REGISTRATION

 It is very important for business travel to be properly recorded and documented before the traveler leaves for a trip.
-Documentation prior to the trip assures the traveler's supervisor and/or department head is aware of the activity, funds are available for reimbursement of expenses, travel is allowable on the funds, traveler is covered under worker compensation insurance, and that the traveler is registered for international medical/evacuation coverage.
+It is the employee’s responsibility to obtain Unit approval in advance of travel.
+Documentation prior to the trip assures the traveler's supervisor is aware of the activity, funds are available for reimbursement of expenses, travel is allowable on the funds, traveler is covered under worker compensation insurance, traveler is registered for international medical/evacuation coverage, and that travel is approved by the Department Head in light of U.S. Department of State Travel Advisories and/or OFAC sanctions.
 Your travel may be recorded via the Universities travel system (Concur) or Form RM23 as appropriate.
-Please see the Purdue Travel policy link and scroll to the Foreign Travel Request section for more information.
+Please see the Purdue Travel policy link and click Purdue's Travel Regulations at the top of the Travel Regulations section for more information.

 INTERNATIONAL MEDICAL/EVACUATION INSURANCE